Delta Goodrem: 2004–2006: Mistaken Identity

-2007–2010: Delta and Believe Again Tour
+2007–2010: Delta

 Goodrem's third studio album, the eponymous Delta, was released in Australia on 20 October 2007.
 Goodrem described the material as "...a lot lighter" compared to her previous album Mistaken Identity.
 She has also stated, "As people become more aware of your life, they can pinpoint what songs are about.
 On this album, I've tried to remove a lot of that and just write great pop songs, songs that are from my heart but there's no baggage with them".
 The album debuted at number one on the ARIA Albums Chart, making it her third number one album in her home country. and received platinum certification for shipments of 70,000 records, though sales were much lower; only 23,000 copies were sold during the first week.
 In December the album was certified 2× platinum.
 It eventually was certified 3× platinum in 2008.
 In New Zealand, the album debuted at number twelve on the RIANZ Albums Chart.

-On 10 August 2007, Goodrem was in Los Angeles to film the music video for the album's lead single "In This Life", which is also the opening theme for the anime Deltora Quest, based on the novels by fellow Australian Emily Rodda.
+On 10 August 2007, Goodrem was in Los Angeles to film the music video for the album's lead single "In This Life", which is also the opening theme for the Japanese anime television series Deltora Quest, based on the book series by fellow Australian Emily Rodda.
 The video premiered on 31 August on Sunrise.
 "In This Life" was officially released on 15 September.
 It debuted at number one on the Australian Singles Chart, becoming Goodrem's eighth number-one single in Australia.
 It was certified platinum.

 The second single, "Believe Again" was released on 10 December.
 It debuted and peaked at number two on the ARIA Singles Chart and was certified Gold.
 The third single, "You Will Only Break My Heart", was released on 29 March 2008 and peaked at number fourteen.
 The fourth single to be lifted from the album was "I Can't Break It to My Heart", which debuted and peaked at number thirteen.